Globally, every 15 seconds, a worker dies from a work-related accident or disease, and 153 people experience a work-related injury.

 Staying up-to-date on and compliant with relevant occupational health and safety requirements ought to be a top priority for businesses.
 This comes down to more than crossing and ticking boxes.
 Organisations need to build lean systems that support employees in completing the work of the business safely.

-Managing workplace health and safety with ISO 45001
+Managing workplace health and safety with ISO 45001 certification

-ISO 45001 provides a practical and realistic framework for businesses across the globe looking to develop effective, maintainable systems that keep their staff safe in the workplace.
+ISO 45001 certification provides a practical and realistic framework for businesses across the globe looking to develop effective, maintainable systems that keep their staff safe in the workplace.

 ISO 45001 is the international standard for occupational health and safety.
 In 2019, there were more than 38,500 organisations with valid ISO 45001 certification worldwide – and this figure continues to grow.